ranjin13/Task-Management/README.md

 - **Status**: Must be one of: to-do, in-progress, done
 - **Image Attachments**: Optional, accepts standard image formats, max 4MB
 - **Publication Status**: Toggle for controlling task visibility
+- **Subtasks**: JSON-based subtasks stored in the same table
+  - Progress tracking with completion percentage
+  - Automatic task completion when all subtasks are done

 ## Architecture
 The application follows a service-oriented architecture with an Inertia.js monolith approach: